Carve the Mark: Development of the novel

 On March 2, 2015, it was officially announced that Veronica Roth had reached a two-book deal with HarperCollins.
 On May 5, 2016, the title of the first book and the release date were revealed.
 Carve the Mark was published on January 17, 2017 by HarperCollins and its sequel “The Fates Divide” was released in 2018.
 HarperCollins described the books as being "in the vein of Star Wars, the story of a boy who forms an unlikely alliance with an enemy."

 Reception

-Carve the Mark received mixed but mostly positive reviews.
+Carve the Mark received mixed reviews.
 Brian Truitt of USA Today wrote that despite the "overwhelming amount of exposition" which opens the novel, the story "excels when settling into the core relationship between its two embattled leads."
 Kirkus Reviews said that though "the book is not without its flaws," it is "brimming with plot twists and highly likely to please Roth’s fans."
 Nivea Serreo of Entertainment Weekly gave the book a B. Carol Memmott of the Chicago Tribune said that though Roth has "built a stunning world," the lead characters' "perpetual grimness might make it hard for some readers to fully invest in cheering them on."
 Danielle Zimmerman of Hypable said the book was "an engaging sci-fi story."
-The book has also been criticized for its negative stereotypes of non-white characters.